-Alleged new iPhone back panel leaks with aluminum plate, smaller dock connector [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Alleged new iPhone back panel leaks with aluminum plate, smaller dock connector [UPDATED]Alex Wagner - Editorial Director of News and Content

 The iOS leaks continue!
 Hot on the heels of the appearance of purported screenshots of Apple's rumored iOS 6 Maps app, a new image of what could be a back panel for the new iPhone has made its way online.
 The image of the part comes from repair firm iFixyouri and is said to come from a "reliable" Chinese parts supplier.
 The back panel is said to be one piece of an aluminum alloy, and at the bottom we can see that there's a smaller dock connector along with redesigned speaker and microphone grills.
 Apple is said to be using the extra space gained from the smaller connector to improve the quality of the phone's speaker.
 Finally, the Chinese supplier claims that besides black and white, this back panel has been spotted in "at least two other colors," though it's not clear what those colors were or if those panels will make it into production.

 This alleged back panel looks to line up with a report from earlier this month that claimed that the new iPhone will feature both a metal panel in the middle of its backside as well as a smaller dock connector.
 The new design is somewhat reminiscent of the original iPhone, which featured a metal rear but also had a small black portion at its base that housed the antennas.
 It's possible that Apple will introduce at least a somewhat refreshed look with this year's iPhone considering that it's used the same design for the past two generations.
 Whether or not this is indeed what the new iPhone will look like remains to be seen, but this is definitely a look that differs from the iPhone 4 and 4S that iOS fans have grow accustomed to in the past couple of years.
 What do you all make of this new design?